polo2ro/jurassic/README.md

 Era.intersectPeriod
 -------------------
 Get the intesection of the era with a period.
 Accept a period object as parameter.
-This method return an Era object (a list of periods)
+This method return an Era object (a list of periods) the properties from the periods stored in the era object will be retained in the new periods produced by this method.

 Era.intersectEra
 ----------------